nagyistge/Neuroimaging_PythonTools/README.md

 The 'own_nipype' modules contains nodes with extensions for NiPyPe that are used in these workflows.

+## Functions in dwi_workflows:
+__dwi_preproc__: script for advanced pre-processing of diffusin-weighted volumes
+__dwi_preproc_minimal__: script for standard preprocessing of diffusion-weighted volumes
+__dwi_preproc_restore__: tensor fitting using the RESTORE algorithm for motion correction
+__CSD_determininistic_tractography__: reconstruction of a CSD model with deterministic tracking for whole-brain tractography
+__CSD_determininistic_tractography__: reconstruction of a CSD model with probabilistic tracking for whole-brain tractography

 written by Joe Bathelt, PhD MSc
 MRC Cognition & Brain Sciences Unit